 Although this case involves a false allegation of an abduction, false allegations are often the center of many criminal sexual conduct and child abuse cases.
-The Law Offices of Shannon M. Smith, P.C. are skilled attorneys who are experienced in handling cases involving false allegations.
+The Smith Blythe, PC are skilled attorneys who are experienced in handling cases involving false allegations.

 Motivations for False Allegations in CSC and Child Abuse Cases

 A false allegation involves the reporting of a false crime or fabricated offense to law enforcement.
 Children or adults, and men or women, can raise false allegations of CSC or child abuse.

 False allegations can result from various underlying motivations such as: attention seeking behavior; appeals for sympathy; revenge; hyper-vigilance, seeking an advantage in a family law matter; financial gain; providing an alibi; and mental health issues.
 A false allegation may also be the product of suggestive or improper questioning of a child.